-Treatment Insecticide (Formulation) Amount product per acre Time limits: days before harvest Remarks Foliar (cont.) spinosad + gamma- cyhalothrin (Consero) 2.0-2.8 oz 14 RESTRICTED USE.
+Treatment Insecticide (Formulation) Amount product per acre Time limits: days before harvest Remarks Foliar (cont.) bifenthrin (Brigade 2EC) 2.1-6.4 oz 14 RESTRICTED USE.
+Do not feed immature plants and peanut hay to livestock. spinosad + gamma- cyhalothrin (Consero) 2.0-2.8 oz 14 RESTRICTED USE.
 Do not allow grazing of crop residue or harvest of crop residue for hay until 14 days after last application. beta-cyfluthrin + imidacloprid (Leverage 360) 2.8 oz 14 RESTRICTED USE.
 Pegging chlorpyrifos (Lorsban 15G) - - Lorsban 15G is not labeled for use against leafhopper but will provide suppression if applied for soil insects. phorate (Thimet 20G) 10.0 lb 90 RESTRICTED USE.
 Distribute granules as a band over the fruiting zone at pegging.
 Work into the top few inches of soil immediately.
 Do not graze or feed treated hay or forage to livestock.
 In-furrow phorate (Thimet 20G) 5.0 lb 90 RESTRICTED USE.
 Distribute granules evenly in the furrow.
 Do not graze or feed treated hay or forage to livestock.